ProgrammazioneDiSistema2023-IA-ZZ/Group20/onnx-runtime-pyapp/README.md

 ## How to run the application

+# Prerequisites
+Note that you need to have the onnxruntime official library installed on your PC.
+You can do this with the following command:
+`pip install onnxruntime`
+In addition, you should have been followed the instruction of our version of the library (click [here](../onnx-binding/README.md))

 You have to be in the current directory (**onnx-runtime-pyapp**) and type the following command on the terminal:
 `python3 main.py [image_name] [model_name]`